-Systems engineering can be thought of as the problem-independent and technology-independent principles of, and methods for, the engineering of systems.
-This three-day Systems Engineering short course that we offer will provide an overview of the principles and methods of systems engineering: an interdisciplinary, collaborative approach to the engineering of system solutions, adopted by leading enterprises worldwide, that aims to capture stakeholder needs, objectives and values, and to transform this problem definition into a holistic, life-cycle balanced system solution.
+Systems engineering can be thought of as the problem-independent and technology-independent principles of, and methods for, the engineering of systems, based on systems thinking.
+This 3-day Systems Engineering short course provides an overview of the principles and methods of systems engineering: an interdisciplinary, collaborative approach to the engineering of system solutions, adopted by leading enterprises worldwide, that aims to capture stakeholder needs, objectives and values, and to transform this problem definition into a holistic, life-cycle balanced system solution.
 This solution must satisfy the imperatives, and should optimize overall project and solution effectiveness according to the values of the stakeholders who are being served.

 In course design and delivery, as you would expect, examples are used verbally in delivery, formally in courseware, and in the workshops.
 Verbal examples are always chosen to match the application domain(s) of the participants, to the maximum extent possible.
 Examples in courseware are diverse.
 The workshops, which play the major role in learning, relate to a single workshop system, the application of which anyone can understand.
 The design workshops for the same system are selected to match a diverse range of technology backgrounds.